Canop/dysk/website/docs/install.md

 You'll need to have the [Rust development environment](https://www.rustup.rs) installed.

-Fetch the [Canop/dysk](https://github.com/Canop/lfs) repository, move to the lfs directory, then run
+Fetch the [Canop/dysk](https://github.com/Canop/dysk) repository, move to the dysk directory, then run

 ```bash
 cargo install --path .